Frequently Asked Questions

 dotted line 365

-Delivery can be by streaming as well as “traditional” broadcast.
+Delivery can be by streaming or web-site availability as well as “traditional” broadcast.
 These days, regional stations should not and often do not just “broadcast” content.
 They distribute by many means and the audience can also interact with content.
 From programmes broadcast in a schedule and viewed on a TV set in the home, we are now into a world of content delivered on many platforms to be viewed at any time on many devices.
-Indeed, now much regional content is delivered only online and not broadcast at all.
-This needs to be reflected in our criteria and in our judging.
-The new Digital Multimedia category reflects this specifically but so now do all our criteria.
+Indeed, much regional content is now delivered only online and not broadcast at all.
+This is reflected in our criteria and in our judging.
+The Digital Multimedia category reflects this specifically but so now do all our criteria.

 What do you mean by involving the audience?